bongolegend/memory/plan.md

 - A question is an audio input from the user that needs to be responded to.
 - To distinguish between a question and a memory, the user will press a different button.
 - The app should respond to the question by referencing the memories.

+# Technical Design

+- Parse audio input with Whisper.
+- embed text with [embedding model].
+- store text and embedding in Chroma DB.
+- Generate responses with Coqui TTS.